FreeCAD/FreeCAD-documentation/wiki/Compile_on_MacOS.md

 Open the CMake app, and fill in the source and build folder fields.
 In this example, it would be **/Users/username/FreeCAD/FreeCAD-git** for the source, and **/Users/username/FreeCAD/build** for the build folder.

 Next, click the **Configure** button to populate the list of configuration options.
 This will display a dialog asking you to specify what generator to use.
 Leave it at the default **Unix Makefiles.** Configuring will fail the first time because there are some options that need to be changed.
-Note   * You will need to check the **Advanced** checkbox to get all of the options.
+Note: You will need to check the **Advanced** checkbox to get all of the options.

 Set options from the table above, then click **Configure** again and then **Generate**.